 The economic investment and contributions have been significant for Andrews County.
-(The following numbers are updated at the end of the state’s fiscal year, which runs from Sept.
-1 to Aug.
-31. The current numbers are as of Dec.
-31, 2019.)
+(The following numbers are updated quarterly.
+The current numbers are as of April 8, 2021.)

-- WCS has made over $300 million in fixed-asset investments in Andrews County.
+- Over $300 million in fixed-asset investments in Andrews County.

-- WCS has invested approximately $115,000 annually in community and charitable endeavors.
+- WCS invests over $100,000 annually in community and charitable endeavors.

-- WCS’ payments to the Andrews ISD Education Foundation to date total over $370,000.
+- WCS has paid over $370,000 to the Andrews ISD Education Foundation to date.

-- Andrews County has received approximately $12.6 million in fee revenues since operations began.
+- WCS has paid approximately $15.5 million in fee revenues to Andrews County since 2012.